mrash/afl-cov/README.md

 build in the `queue/` directory under `/path/to/afl-fuzz-output`.
 Just leave this string as-is since `afl-cov` will automatically substitute it with each AFL `queue/id:NNNNNN*` in succession as it builds the code coverage reports.
+You can also use @@ instead of AFL_FILE, both notations work.

 Also, in the above command, this handles the case where the AFL fuzzing cycle is fuzzing the targeted binary via stdin.
 This explains the